onkoe/barretts-club/content/posts/giant-test-post.md

 date = 2023-10-17
 draft = true
 [taxonomies]
-tags = [";)", "weird 🤩 tag", "Really Really Long Tag that should probably be cut off or something i don't want it to be this long", "this", "post", "has", "too", "many", "tags", ";;;;"]
+tags = [";)", "weird 🤩 tag", "Really Really Long Tag that should probably be cut off or something i don't want it to be this long", "this", "post", "has", "too", "many", "tags"]
 +++

 # Heading 1: Testing Your Zola Blog Theme